Holiday Calendar & Heritage Months

 June 2: Native American Citizenship Day, commemorating the day in 1924 when the US Congress passed legislation recognizing the citizenship of Native Americans

-June 3: Martyrdom of Guru Arjan Dev, observed by members of the Sikh faith.
-Guru Arjan Dev was the fifth Sikh guru and the first Sikh martyr.
+June 10: Martyrdom of Guru Arjan Dev, observed by members of the Sikh faith.
+Guru Arjan Dev was the fifth Sikh guru and the first Sikh martyr

 June 14: Flag Day in the United States, observed to celebrate the history and symbolism of the US flag

-June 19: Juneteenth, also known as Freedom Day or Emancipation Day, was established as a federal holiday in June 2021.
-This celebration honors the day in 1865 when slaves in Texas and Louisiana finally heard they were free, two months after the end of the Civil War.
-June 19, therefore, became the day of emancipation for thousands of African Americans.
+June 19: Juneteenth, also known as Freedom Day or Emancipation Day, was established as a federal holiday in 2022.
+This celebration honors the day in 1865 when slaves in Texas and Louisiana finally heard they were free, two and a half years after the end of the Civil War.
+June 19, therefore, became the day of emancipation for thousands of African Americans

 June 21: National Indigenous Peoples Day or First Nations Day, a day that gives recognition to the indigenous populations affected by colonization in Canada

-June 24: Litha, the summer solstice celebrated by Wiccans and Pagans.
-It is the longest day of the year, representing the sun’s “annual retreat.”
+June 21: Litha, also known as midsummer, the summer solstice celebrated by Wiccans and Pagans.
+It is the first day of summer and longest day of the year, representing the sun’s “annual retreat.”

 June 29: Feast Day of Saints Peter and Paul, a liturgical feast in honor of the martyrdom in Rome for the apostles St. Peter and St. Paul in Eastern Orthodox Christianity